 Ingredient Spotlight: Sour Cherries

-Welcome to the second installment of the ingredient spotlight series.
-A few weeks ago, we talked all things asparagus.
+We’re sharing another ingredient spotlight post!
 Today, we’re talking cherries.
-Specifically, sour cherries!
-Those beautiful, bright-red cherries that appear at farmer’s markets only a few weeks out of the year.
+Specifically, sour cherries.
+Those beautiful, bright red cherries appear at farmer’s markets only a few short weeks of the year.

-Honestly, I rarely came across sour cherries when I lived on the East Coast.
+I rarely came across sour cherries when I lived on the East Coast.
 In fact, this sour cherry berry crisp was my first time baking with them!
-We’re lucky enough to find fresh Michigan sour cherries in the Chicago area and I always try my best to take full advantage because the season doesn’t last long, so you have to take advantage when you find them.
+We’re lucky to find fresh Michigan sour cherries in the Chicago area.
+The season doesn’t last long, so you have to take advantage when you find them.

-While you can certainly snack on sour cherries, their tart flavor and lower sugar content lend themselves well to baking (or jamming) applications, where you have better control over sweetness levels.
+While you can certainly snack on sour cherries, their tart flavor and low sugar content lend themselves well to baking (or jamming) applications, where you have better control over sweetness levels.

 There are three major varieties of sour cherries available: Montmorency (shown above), Morello, and Early Richmond.
 They all vary in color (Montmorency are very bright red) and tartness.
 Fun fact?
 Sour cherries are light sensitive and will actually darken in color when exposed to artificial or natural light.